jbernhard/ebe-analysis/README.md

 ## Optimization

-All benchmarks were performed on an Intel Core i5-2500 (four cores at 3.3 GHz).
+All benchmarks were performed on an Intel i5-2500 (four cores at 3.3 GHz).
 Test files were stored in tmpfs to eliminate disk IO effects.
 Reading large files from e.g. NFS will probably be slower.

 ### Event reading speed

-Reading UrQMD is considerably slower than standard format due to the additional processing required for UrQMD.
-For a test event of 8571 particles, reading in
-UrQMD format took 66.3 ms; reading in standard format took only 29.6 ms.
+Reading UrQMD is considerably slower than standard format due to the additional processing required.
+For a test event of 8571 particles, reading in UrQMD format took 66.3 ms; reading in standard format took only 29.6 ms.

 Note that these are the reading times only; printing adds somewhat more (the precise amount depends on if the output is redirected).